 - Living arrangements.
 If someone new moves into your household, you must report it to the SSA if you receive Supplemental Security Income, whereas you do not have to report it if you collect disability benefits.
 Where you live also affects your SSI payments.

 - Medicare is available to eligible individuals collecting disability, but those collecting Supplemental Security Incomes in Philadelphia are eligible for Medicaid.

 What the two programs do have in common, though, is that both are designed to help the ill and injured protect themselves.
 A long-term or permanent disability can make it impossible for you to stay financially secure; these packages make sure that you can take care of yourself.
 The list of mental and physical impairments is very similar for both programs, though some exceptions do apply.

 Larry Pitt & Associates offers compassionate and comprehensive legal support and counsel to the disabled in Philadelphia and beyond.
-If you have questions about your eligibility for Supplemental Security Income, please call 888.PITT.LAW or fill out our contact form to schedule a free consultation.
-With multiple office locations serving Berks, Bucks, Chester, Delaware, Montgomery and Philadelphia Counties, we are always nearby when you need us.
+If you have questions about your eligibility for Supplemental Security Income, please call 1-888-PITT-LAW or fill out our contact form to schedule a free consultation.
+With multiple office locations serving Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County, we are always nearby when you need us.